chrisgom113/Staff-Mapper/README.md

 # Installation

-Uses
+Tech

 ```
 Node.js

 NPM
 ```
-Use 'npm i' to download the dependencies listed below:
+Use 'npm i' to download the dependencies:
 ```
 MySQL
 Inquirer.js